How to Conduct Customer Experience Analytics [+ Best Tools]

 While the customer effort score focuses on collecting customer feedback and measuring their satisfaction at a specific moment in the user journey, the NPS score provides the data on the overall user satisfaction and loyalty.

 If you want to calculate your NPS score, simply subtract the percent of promoters from the percent of detractors.
-Check out the formula in the picture below.
+Or you can use a tool with options to send and analyze NPS surveys.

 Customer Retention Rate